cb125/Dynamics/README.md

 Carter, Sam.
 In review.
 Force and choice: FCIs in Permissive and Directive Imperatives.

 Carter, Sam.
 To appear.
 Vagueness and discourse dynamics.  *Linguistics meets Philosophy*.
 Cambridge University Press.

+Champollion, Lucas, Justin Bledin, and Haoze Li.
+2017.
+Rigid and Flexible Quantification in Plural Predicate Logic* *Proceedings of SALT 27*.
+418–437.
+Inspired by DPL and Dependence Logic, the values of some instances of existential quantification can vary within a quantifiational context.

 Charlow, Simon.
 2016.
 Post-suppositions and semantic theory.
 Lingbuzz/003243.
 To appear in *Journal of Semantics*.